 The 2013-2014 season featured the Orchestra performing Illuminations, composed by KSU composer-in-residence Laurence Sherr.
 In November, the Orchestra performed a concerto with MacArthur Fellow and pianist Jeremy Denk.
 The Orchestra will combine forces with the KSU Wind Ensemble in January 2014 to perform the music of The Who.
 Then, in February, the Orchestra will perform in the Kennesaw State New Music Festival featuring world-renowned composer Chen Yi, who was commissioned to write a Violin Concertino celebrating the 10th Anniversary of Professor of Violin, Helen Kim, at KSU.
 In March, the Orchestra will present Brahms' Symphony No. 4 featuring KSU artist-in-residence in viola, Catherine Lynn, and guest conductor David Becker.

 For information or to join the KSU Symphony Orchestra, contact:

 KSU Philharmonic is an orchestra for string players from across the university, including players who are non-music majors or music majors wishing to perform on a secondary string instrument.
 Playing in the Philharmonic is a great way for KSU students to continue enjoying musical experiences throughout their college years.
 The orchestra performs a wide variety of string orchestra literature from different time periods.

-The orchestra is under the direction of Dr. Nancy Conley and rehearses on Mondays and Wednesdays from 11:00 am-12:15 p.m. in the Bailey Performance Center.
+The orchestra is under the direction of Dr. Nancy Conley and rehearses on Tuesdays and Thursdays from 11:00 a.m. -12:15 p.m. in the Bailey Performance Center.
 Each semester the orchestra performs approximately two concerts.

 Interested students should register for MUSI 1144 or 3344.
 A zero credit option is also available.